 John Driscoll (15:05):

-Well, I think your favorite political theorist, Lennon, once said that, “There are decades when nothing happens and there are weeks when decades happen.”
-And I think that the weeks rolling into the early stage of the lockdown, where the federal government dropped many of their restrictions in the states on virtual care, we really showed that whether the utilization of the epic TeleHealth, that’s the big hospital computer system that has a telehealth capability, that hospitals went from 3 or 4% utilization, to 80% utilization.
+Well, I think your favorite political theorist, Lennon, once said that “There are decades when nothing happens and there are weeks when decades happen.”
+And I think that the weeks rolling into the early stage of the lockdown, where the federal government dropped many of their restrictions in the states on virtual care, we really showed that whether the utilization of the epic TeleHealth, that’s the big hospital computer system that has a telehealth capability, that hospitals went from 3 or 4% utilization to 80% utilization.
 That tele-visits went through the roof across pretty much every category of medicine.
 And what I think consumers found is that they were really happy with that access and convenience, and doctors got more comfortable with it.
 And I think it’s the first step towards people getting comfortable with innovations in virtual care.

-I still think we have a very sticky system and I think most of the hospitals and doctors and that medical industrial complex is going to fight it.
-But I think that the digital first and digital integrated solutions, we’ve shown that we can, as a country, pivot and make it work.
-And I hope it’s a innovation that’ll stick.
+I still think we have a very sticky system and I think most of the hospitals and doctors and that medical-industrial complex is going to fight it.
+But I think that the digital-first and digital integrated solutions, we’ve shown that we can, as a country, pivot and make it work.
+And I hope it’s an innovation that’ll stick.
 One of the things that I think will help that is the kind of market power of the Teledocs and the Livongos and the Amwells and the MDLIVEs, all of which are big corporations that are getting a lot of money to support the integration, exploration and scaling of their virtual care platforms.
 Because virtual care is really convenient care for patients.
 And I think that healthcare’s missed convenience.
 So I really do think virtual care is a big story and it will have the market power to support it.

 Now, David, drum roll, please.
 What can you say new about COVID-19?